ibm-cloud-docs/account/catalog-product-details.md

    :   This name is automatically generated based on your product's name that you imported to your private catalog.
 It is used when managing your product in the CLI or API.

    Logo
    :   Provide an image URL, or upload an SVG or PNG image from your computer.
-Make sure that your product or company logo image is an SVG or PNG file that's a square image roughly sized at 32 x 32 pixels and does not appear blurry or pixelated.
+Make sure that your product or company logo image is an SVG or PNG file that's a square image that is roughly sized at 32 x 32 pixels and does not appear blurry or pixelated.

    Keywords
    :   Provide relevant keywords that enable your product to appear in search results when users search for the product.